mdawsondev/fcc-archive/README.md

 That said, they do contain some useful code, and are required to remain online to retain the certficiates.
 I felt that consolidating them into one major repo and archiving them was the most effective way to keep them organized and out of the way.

 Projects have been listed by order of completion in ascending order; some contain bugs, others contain poorly written code.
 These projects were *early learning experiences*, which is why I don't want to spend any more time on them.
-There's bigger and better things to move on to!
+There are bigger and better projects to move on to!

 ## Projects
 *Clicking on the project title will take you to a live version.*